FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     private final Arm arm;
     private final DoubleSupplier speedSupplier;
 ```
 First, the subsystem is declared along with a variable called speedSupplier which is a part of the DoubleSupplier class.
-This class essentially makes objects which are accessible as doubles.
+This class essentially makes objects which can be accessed as doubles if a certain function is called.

 ### Constructor